b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-vs-Covid.md

 Before you accuse me of being unfair by selecting a quote that wasn't presented over the pulpit, I will direct your attention to the apostle [Quentin Cook quoting Nelson's admonition](https://www.churchofjesuschrist.org/study/general-conference/2019/10/25cook?lang=eng&id=p2#p2) to take vitamins.

 Former heart surgeon Russell Nelson was surely called of God to lead and guide us through a pandemic, something that would require education in virology, microbiology, or [public health management](https://www.cdc.gov/public-health-gateway/php/index.html).
 I guess cardiac surgery is close enough.
+Prophets [[14 Fundamentals#5.
+The prophet is not required to have any particular earthly training or diplomas to speak on any subject or act on any matter at any time.|don't need education]] to prophesy.
 A non-specific vitamin will safeguard you.
 No, he won't tell you which one.
 This prophetic wisdom from November 2018 was all the counsel we needed.

 What's that?
 He *wasn't* speaking as a prophet in those contexts?
 Boy, that'd be a real conundrum to find ourselves in—normally, whenever a prophet says something uncomfortable, we can rationalize that he was *speaking as a man* to dismiss what he said at that time.
 But a cardiac surgeon 34 years outside of practice talking about nutritional supplements?
 That was prophetic, no doubt.
 You need to stop looking at porn.